-- project in Uruguay. - than \$530 million through Debt Capital Markets instrudeals that supported an electricity rate stabilization mechanism implemented in Chile under Law 21.185. - largest syndication in the last four years for a financial institution.
+project in Uruguay.

+than \$530 million through Debt Capital Markets instrudeals that supported an electricity rate stabilization mechanism implemented in Chile under Law 21.185.

+largest syndication in the last four years for a financial institution.
 In this deal, IDB Invest arranged a syndicated loan with 13 investors to support women-led SMEs in Brazil through Daycoval.

-Increased synergies with other development financial institutions such as IFC.
-Proparco, Findey and DEG.
+Increased synergies with other development financial institutions such as IFC, Proparco, Findev and DEG.

-Despite the impact of ratings downgrades in the region in 2021 making it more expenponent as a part of the value sive for sovereigns and corpoproposition, together with an rates to raise capital, IDB Invest stream of bankable assets and acting as a conduit to place those assets with investors of varying risk appetites.
+Despite the impact of ratings downgrades in the region in 2021 making it more expenstream of bankable assets and acting as a conduit to place those assets with investors of varying risk appetites.

-Relationships with insurance · The issuance of the first companies were strengthened B-Bond in which investors as the Unfunded Credit Protectake construction risk, for tion instrument continued to the Cardal-Punta del Tigre mature to actively manage IDB Invest pipeline and portfolio by incorporating a new pool of in-• The mobilization of more vestors to expand our capabilities to support projects.
+Relationships with insurance • The issuance of the first companies were strengthened B-Bond in which investors as the Unfunded Credit Protectake construction risk, for tion instrument continued to the Cardal-Punta del Tigre mature to actively manage IDB Invest pipeline and portfolio by incorporating a new pool of in- The mobilization of more vestors to expand our capabilities to support projects.

-ments, such as package Looking ahead, IDB Invest's growing toolbox of mobilization products and expanded presence among investors looking for investment opportunities in the region will result The structuring of the in increased crowding in of private capital and optimized risk management, increasing IDB Invest's overall impact and the resilience of its balance sheet.
+ments, such as package Looking ahead, IDB Invest's growing toolbox of mobilization products and expanded presence among investors looking for investment opportunities in the region will result • The structuring of the in increased crowding in of private capital and optimized risk management, increasing IDB Invest's overall impact and the resilience of its balance sheet.